genomewalker/refine-contigs/README.md

 - Maximum contig length: 17,453

-In this case the estimates from anvi'o show a lower redundancy values, with the same completion and it potentially recovered 97% of the genome length
+In this case, the estimates from anvi'o show lower redundancy values, with the same completion, and it potentially recovered 97% of the genome length
 ```
 ╒════════════╤══════════╤══════════════╤════════════════╤════════════════╤══════════════╤════════════════╕
 │ bin name   │ domain   │   confidence │   % completion │   % redundancy │   num_splits │   total length │